 Food intolerance often causes digestion problems but the immune system is not involved.
 Food intolerance depends upon the amount of eaten food, the more you ate the worse could be the unpleasant reaction.
 If you have an allergy, then even one molecular of the allergen could cause severe health problems.

 There is currently no cure for food allergies or intolerances.
 The only way to prevent a reaction is to avoid the food you are allergic to.
 The good news is that most children will grow out of their allergy to eggs, milk, wheat and soya – generally by about the age of five.
 With age the gut will mature and the response in the immune system’s to that food will change.

 This is common that one person has allergy to several different foods.
 This is called “atopic” and refers to a tendency to develop allergies.
 Being atopic can mean you react to a number of unrelated allergens, for example eggs and cats.
 Other people can react to different foods that contain either the same allergen or an allergen with a very similar structure, which means they can cause similar allergic reactions.
 This is known as allergic cross-reactivity.
 This means that if someone is allergic to peanuts, they might react to other foods in the legume family such as soya, peas, lentils, lupin and beans.

-For allergy sufferers in Essex and Suffolk
+For allergy sufferers in Colchester Essex and Ipswich Suffolk

 Salicylates allergy tests in East Anglia – Suffolk, Essex.